Low-Overhead Channel Estimation via 3D Extrapolation for TDD mmWave Massive MIMO Systems Under High-Mobility Scenarios: Introduction

 \item We propose the TUDCEN for accurate slot-level channel extrapolation given the estimated uplink CSI at the first slot.
-Through the proposed TUDCEN, channel estimation can be conducted less frequently and more slots can be configured for data transmission under high-mobility scenarios, further reducing the pilot training overhead from the temporal domain perspective and improving the system's spectral efficiency.
+Through the proposed TUDCEN-aided pilot training scheme, channel estimation can be conducted less frequently and more slots can be configured for data transmission than a general pilot training scheme under high-mobility scenarios, further reducing the temporal domain pilot overhead and improving the system's spectral efficiency.
 The TUDCEN is composed of an uplink-downlink channel calibration network (UDCCN) and a downlink channel extrapolation network (DCEN).
-The UDCCN calibrates the estimated uplink channel to the downlink channel at the first downlink slot to compensate for the hardware asymmetry in transceivers.
-The proposed DCEN achieves slot-level channel extrapolation via spatial-frequency sampling embedding and autoregressive generation with the generative Transformer\cite{brown2020language}.
-Spatial-frequency sampling embedding is proposed to reduce the tremendous computational complexity due to high-dimensional CSI matrices.
-Specifically, the spatial-frequency sampling embedding layer samples the spatial and frequency domain representation of downlink channels with a spatial sampling factor and a frequency sampling factor to reduce the representation dimension by resorting to the spatial and frequency correlations of downlink channels.
-Meanwhile, the sampled antenna groups and subcarrier groups are combined to facilitate model training.
-We exploit the generative Transformer for generating downlink channels autoregressively thanks to the powerful capability of generative artificial intelligence (AI), which is able to conduct slot-level downlink channel extrapolation given only the first downlink channel, thereby avoiding heavy slot-level historical downlink channel estimation.
+The UDCCN calibrates the estimated uplink channel to the downlink channel at the first downlink slot to compensate for the hardware asymmetry in transceivers\cite{jiang2018channel}.
+The DCEN achieves slot-level channel extrapolation via spatial-frequency sampling embedding and autoregressive generation with the generative Transformer\cite{brown2020language}.
+Spatial-frequency sampling embedding is proposed to reduce the tremendous computational complexity due to high-dimensional CSI matrices by exploiting spatial and frequency correlations of wireless channels.
+We exploit the generative Transformer for generating downlink channels autoregressive by learning temporal dependencies of wireless channels over time, which enables slot-level downlink channel extrapolation given only the first downlink channel, thereby avoiding heavy slot-level historical downlink channel estimation.